Sheldon-Lloyd/Cyber.Beast/comic/makkusu/4/readme.md

 Airiona(Scowling): so you wanted to trick him?! (right after she says this to their surprise they get a message accepting the invite.)

-After the match Airiona and Xenos is shown discussing the possibility of Makkusu joining the Cyvolters
+After the match Airiona and Xenos is shown discussing the possibility of Max joining the Cyvolters

-Xenos Discovers that Airiona already sent Makkusu an invite along with a Cyber.Beast
+Xenos Discovers that Airiona already sent Max an invite along with a Cyber.Beast

 Airiona: I already sent the invite